-For more information about how to use this dialog to obtain details about the vulnerabilities, see Security Vulnerabilities Associated with Inventory.
+For more information about how to use this dialog to obtain details about the vulnerabilities, see Working with Security Vulnerabilities.

 5. When you have finished viewing the reported vulnerabilities, click OK to return to the Inventory Items list.

 Viewing Details About the Licenses Associated with Project Inventory